Medical questions & health advice by board certified doctors

-"I have an itchy pink rash on my pubis, what could it be?
+"I have an itchy pink rash on my pubis, what could it be?"

 I have a very itchy rash on mons pubis.
 It's more of a pink rash..
 Starts out barely there, but of course I scratch it and it becomes more pink.
 It's only on my mons pubis..
 Doesn't go down further than that.
 It's not scabbed at all and there doesn't seem to be individual bumps.
 It kind of looks like the allergic reaction I randomly get on my face/neck when I eat something I'm allergic to, so maybe it's allergies?
 Please help..
 Have a doctors appointment in a few days, but want to put some scary thoughts to rest (hopefully)

 The medical term for this is contact dermatitis.
 Another possibility is razor burn if you shave your pubic area in this region.
 Be sure to always use a clean sharp razor.
 Anyone who is sexually active needs to be concerned about STDs, such as pubic lice, so be sure to mention your sexual history to your doctor as well.
 In the meantime before your appointment it is very important that you do not scratch the itchy area as this can lead to breaks in the skin and infections.
 Try to keep your nails very short so that if you do find yourself scratching there is less chance of a break in the skin.
 Also, keep your skin from drying out by taking short, lukewarm showers and pat drying with a soft towel.
 Again, please discuss this with your doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.